kgryte/node-app-etc/README.md

 See [env-to-object](https://github.com/kgryte/node-env-to-object) for more information.
 Note that, if an [environment variable](https://en.wikipedia.org/wiki/Environment_variable) cannot be cast as a specified type, the module __will__ throw an `error`.

 When scripting or running an application from the command-line, command-line arguments are commonly used to configure an application.
-To [map](https://github.com/kgryte/node-argv-to-object) command-line arguments to configuration settings, this module searches the __local__ application configuration directory for a file which maps each command-line argument to a particular setting.
+To [map](https://github.com/kgryte/node-argv-to-object) command-line arguments to configuration settings, this module searches the __local__ application configuration directory for a file which [maps](https://github.com/kgryte/node-argv-to-object) each command-line argument to a particular setting.
 By default, this module looks for a file having the basename `argv`.
-To specify a different basename, set the `argFile` option:
+To specify a different basename, set the `argvFile` option:

 ``` javascript
 var config = etc({